Topical anesthetics are crucial in numbing the skin and relieving pain for various medical and aesthetic procedures.

-Before diving into why your topical anesthetic may not work, let’s first understand what it is and how it works.
+Before discussing why your topical anesthetic may not work, let’s first understand what it is and how it works.
 Topical anesthetics are medications applied to the skin to numb the area and relieve pain.
 They work by blocking the nerve signals in the skin, preventing them from reaching the brain and causing pain.
-These anesthetics come in various forms, such as creams, gels, sprays, and patches, and can be purchased online, over the counter, or prescribed by a doctor.
+These anesthetics come in various forms, such as creams, gels, sprays, and patches.
+They can be purchased online, over the counter, or prescribed by a doctor.

 Formulation: The choice of topical anesthetic formulation is essential for effective results.
 Different formulations (cream, gel, ointment, spray, etc.) have varying abilities to penetrate the skin and deliver the active ingredients to the target area.